jasonbrown-alis/build/docs/guides/how-to-guides/make-your-first-request.md

 We are in the process of building out new examples and moving over the existing demo services.
 The examples below may therefore result in errors when making requests.
 :::

-> 🚩 This section is supplementary to the [quick start](./quick-start.md).
+> 🚩 This section is supplementary to the [consumer experience](../getting-started/consumer-experience.md).
 We recommend that you first complete the quickstart before attempting this section.

 Given the underlying technologies used, **alis.exchange** provides the ability to generate client libraries for various supported coding languages.
-For users of the product, it allows you to programmatically access products natively in your code without having to wrangle obscure, unpredictable data objects (see the [quick start](./quick-start.md)).
+For users of the product, it allows you to programmatically access products natively in your code without having to wrangle obscure, unpredictable data objects (see the [consumer experience](../getting-started/consumer-experience.md)).

 Irrespective of the language, this is done in two steps: